tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'Used by concepts in the DQ Needs category to describe the relationship between DQ Policies (ValidationPolicy, AmendmentPolicy, MeasurementPolicy) and an instance of the use case covered by that policy.'
+'Used by concepts in the DQ Needs category to describe the relationship between DQ Policies (ValidationPolicy, AmendmentPolicy, MeasurementPolicy) and an instance of the UseCase covered by that policy.'

 ********************